By Kevin Patterson and Tres Watson

 Kevin Patterson is the resident beer guide and manager at the Beer Trappe on Euclid Avenue.
 He is an Army veteran and formerly worked in the architecture profession before taking his love of craft beer into the occupation ranks.
 Patterson also is a nationally ranked Beer Judge Certification Program beer judge and a Cicerone Certified Beer Server (Cicerones are to beer what sommeliers are to wine.)
 Throughout the course of his career, he has reviewed 2,800 different beers, judged in more than 100 competitions and festivals, and co-written many articles on the beer culture.
 He has lived in Lexington for 17 years.

-Tres Watson, a graduate of Centre College, is vice president of RunSwith public relations.
+Tres Watson, a graduate of Centre College, is a senior account representative at Peritus, a public relations firm.
 Before moving to Lexington, he created and directed the 2004 Border Beer Bust in Augusta, Ga., which featured nearly 200 beers and drew 5,000 attendees over two days.
 Watson is an avid beer drinker and a particular fan of IPAs.
-He and his wife, Laura, live in Lexington, are members of the Lexington Beer Aficionados and can frequently be found at Pazzo’s or the Beer Trappe.
+He and his wife, Laura, live in Lexington, are members of the Lexington Beer Aficionados, and can frequently be found at Pazzo’s or the Beer Trappe.